rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/faq/_index.en.md

 docker rmi <IMAGE ID>
 docker run ..... # same as you installed it before
 ```
-For more details, check this, https://www.cherryservers.com/blog/how-to-update-docker-image
+For more details, check [this](https://www.cherryservers.com/blog/how-to-update-docker-image).

 ### I installed with the script, how can I start and stop services?
 The services use systemd so can be started and stopped using `sudo systemctl stop|start|restart rustdesk-hbbs|rustdesk-hbbr` e.g. `sudo systemctl restart rustdesk-hbbs`.